 Whether you are a customer of Citizens Electric Co, Duquesne Light Co, PPL, PECO, or another utility, we recommend reaching out to your electricity provider directly to learn more.
 Your eligibility for net metering in Pennsylvania can also be discovered when working with a local solar expert.

-As another great financial incentive, SRECs (Solar Renewable Energy Credits) go above and beyond net metering to compensate homeowners even more for the clean energy they produce.
+As another great financial incentive for Pennsylvania solar customers, SRECs (Solar Renewable Energy Credits) go above and beyond net metering to compensate homeowners even more for the clean energy they produce.
 Available for residential solar installations across the state, Pennsylvania’s SRECs are a specific kind of Alternative Energy Credit (AEC) only available to PA homeowners.

 In short, PA SRECs can help renewable energy system owners earn real U.S. dollars for the clean electricity their solar panels produce.
 Under this solar program, energy credits are generated for every 1,000 kilowatt hours (kWh) of electricity that is generated by the panels and sent to the grid.